-GFT(Glasgow Film Theatre), Glasgow’s year-round centre for film-lovers.
+GFT(Glasgow Film Theatre), Glasgow’s original independent cinema.

 Glasgow Film has a proud history of diverse programming, community-driven partnerships, and developing sector-leading equalities initiatives.
 We believe that everyone has the right to freely participate in the cultural life of the community, and to enjoy the arts and its benefits.
 Read more about our Community Engagement initiatives, accessible screenings, and our Anti-Racism and Equalities pledge here.
 Information on venue accessibility can be found here and ticket offers here.